carrot-garden/carrot-config-tester/readme.md

 ### info

-master - carrot private configuration store
+store tagged configuration in this "master" branch